jomjol/AI-on-the-edge-device-docs/docs/StatusLED-BlinkCodes.md

 ### `Camera init failed (details console)`

 !!!
 NOTE
     Critical error, normal boot not possible.
-Reduced WebUI is going to be loaded for further diagnostic possiblities or redo firmware update.
+Reduced WebUI is going to be loaded for further diagnostic possibilities or redo firmware update.

 A general camera initialization error occured.
-Please check logs with logfile viewer in reduced web interface or serial console output.
+Please check logs with log viewer in reduced web interface or serial console output for further error indication.

+Recommendation: Check for proper electrical commenection, wether camera model is supported and wether power supply is suffcient.

 ### `Camera framebuffer check failed`
 The framebuffer of the camera was not readable.
 The firmware will trying to continue regular boot, but further errors can occur which block regular processing.
 Please check logs with logfile viewer if processing is behaving irregular.

+Recommendation: Check for proper electrical commenection, wether camera model is supported and wether power supply is suffcient.

 ## Source PSRAM_INIT: External RAM (SPI RAM) initialization

 !!!
 NOTE
     A critical errors, normal boot not possible.
-Reduced WebUI is going to be loaded for further diagnostic possiblities or redo firmware update.
+Reduced WebUI is going to be loaded for further diagnostic possibilities or redo firmware update.

 ### `SPI RAM init failed: Not found/defective`
 External RAM (SPI RAM) initialization failed.
 Most likely external RAM not accessable or defective.
 Normal operation is not possible without having external RAM.